 But first, do you know what costume jewelry is?

 What is Costume Jewelry?
-And why Costume jewelry use the following metals?
+And why does Costume jewelry use the following metals?

 Costume jewelry, also called fashion jewelry, refers to the wide range of largely decorative jewelry worn for personal adornment.
 Costume jewelry is quite affordable, and they are very popular in the fashion and jewelry scenes because the designs of costume jewelry mimic the features and the overall design of fine (more expensive) jewelry.